Wookiee-/OpenJKold/README.md

-# jaPRO Lite (Linux Server Side)
+# OpenJK Clan Edition (Linux Server Side)

-## Direction of jaPRO Lite
+## Direction of OpenJK Clan Edition

-This is a lite version of jaPRO with limited commands which aims to have no admin abuse, so players can enjoy playing the game.
-There is also a basic admin system so players can tele to players.
+This is based from jaPRO/JA++ with limited commands with a basic admin system so players can tele to players.

 ## Features